mpv-player/mpv/DOCS/man/vo.rst

         NOTE: Only implemented on OS X.

     ``target-prim=<value>``
         Specifies the primaries of the display.
-Video colors will be adapted to this colorspace if necessary.
+Video colors will be adapted to this colorspace when ICC color management is not being used.
 Valid values are:

         auto
             Disable any adaptation (default)